Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport

-Beyond the analytically tractable single- and double-barrier cases, we employ a general matrix mode-matching approach, detailed in the Appendix, to analyze multibarrier structures with an arbitrary number of barriers.
-While the increasing number of scattering paths prevents a compact analytical resonance condition for large $N$, the resonance spectrum can be obtained straightforwardly by numerical evaluation of the full transfer matrix.
-Importantly, this procedure preserves the channel-selective structure identified throughout the main text and confirms that the separation between perfect resonances associated with internal phase matching and additional interference-induced resonances remains valid beyond the simplest geometries.
+Beyond analytically tractable single- and double-barrier cases, we employed a general matrix mode-matching approach to analyze multibarrier structures with an arbitrary number of barriers.
+While the growing number of scattering paths precludes a compact analytical resonance condition for large $N$, numerical evaluation of the full transfer matrix shows that the channel-selective structure identified throughout the paper is preserved.
+In particular, perfect resonances associated with internal phase matching remain fixed in energy as the number of barriers increases, while additional interference-induced resonances proliferate around them.
+This confirms that the separation between perfect and Fabry-Pérot-like resonances remains valid beyond the simplest geometries.

-The physical mechanisms identified here are not specific to bilayer graphene.
+The mechanisms identified here are not specific to bilayer graphene.
 They rely on the coexistence of multiple internal modes and on multiband or effectively parabolic dispersions near the transport energy.
-Channel-selective decoupling, ghost quantum well formation, and the separation between perfect and interference-induced resonances are therefore expected to arise in other multiband two-dimensional systems, provided that electrostatic barriers couple selectively to internal modes~\cite{Campos2012Quantum,Pereira2015Landau}.
+Channel-selective decoupling, phase-matching cavity formation, and the coexistence of perfect and interference-induced resonances are therefore expected to arise in other multiband two-dimensional systems, provided that electrostatic barriers couple selectively to internal modes~\cite{Campos2012Quantum,Pereira2015Landau}.